katrinasilver/card-sorting/README.md

 ![Card Sorting](./wireframe.jpg "Card Sorting")

 ## How to Use
-Read the instructions in the demo
+Read the instructions in the [demo](http://card-sorting-exercise.surge.sh/)

-## Issues
-Please report bugs in the issues tab